-That’s why on Thursday of this year’s Hamburg Social Media Week I was one of five invited guests who was interviewed for their book and now invited to talk on the stage of the Altonaer Theater.
+That’s why on Thursday of this year’s Hamburg Social Media Week, I was one of five guests who were interviewed for their book and now invited to talk on the stage of the Altonaer Theater.
 Next to me were the former Netzpiloten columnist Nico Lumma, Stephan Grabmeier of Kienbaum, Ministry agency head Andreas Ollmann, and WorkGenius founder Daniel Barke.

-Why all these gentlemen, and I, have been interviewed for this book, as well as career consultant Svenja Hofert and strategy consultant Kerstin Hoffmann, can best be learned by reading the book mentioned above.
+These gentlemen and I have been interviewed for this book, and career consultant Svenja Hofert and strategy consultant Kerstin Hoffmann can best be learned by reading the book mentioned above.
 That’s not what it’s about now.
-Instead, I would like to review the few pieces of knowledge that we five talkative guests were able to share in this 50-minute conversation.
+Instead, I would like to review the few pieces of knowledge that we five talkative guests could share in this 50-minute conversation.

 Lived expertise on New Work

-Andreas Ollmann and Stephan Grabmeier emphasized, from different points of view, that the Why must be clear.
+Andreas Ollmann and Stephan Grabmeier emphasized that the Why must be clear from different points of view.
 Both employees and the company need to know what the purpose of their work is.
-Since New Work is about doing what you really want, you also have to find an employer who has the same values as you.
+Since New Work is about doing what you really want, you also have to find an employer with the same values.
 Otherwise, work feels like wasting time.

 What you really want to do can be different and may change.
-Through new work and the constant search for meaning, companies should also get more involved with lateral entrants.
+Companies should also get more involved with lateral entrants through new work and the constant search for meaning.
 Daniel Barke starts there with his platform WorkGenius and brings qualified employees with companies together.
 An attempt to create better models for free work – self-determined and fair.

-This becomes the basis of an economy coined by New Work, whether consciously after the philosophy of Frithjof Bergmann aligned or from an internal drive out, with a breeze life experience.
+This becomes the basis of an economy coined by New Work, whether consciously after Frithjof Bergmann’s philosophy aligned or from an internal drive out, with a breeze life experience.
 Nico Lumma, a Managing Partner at the next media accelerator, reported on everyday work with startups.
-Young founders still need tips on how to use sunshine hours in Hamburg instead of just working, for example.
+Young founders still need tips on using sunshine hours in Hamburg instead of just working, for example.

 New Work is what you want yourself.

-At the end of the panel discussion, I can say for myself that we did not try to define what New Work is.
-Each one of us had a different point of view on the podium, and we all argued from our very personal experiences.
-New Work has nothing to do with tables made of euro pallets or football tables, but with people who are allowed to decide for themselves how they want to work.
+At the end of the panel discussion, I can say that we did not try to define what New Work is.
+Each of us had a different perspective on the podium, and we all argued from our very personal experiences.
+New Work has nothing to do with tables made of euro pallets or football tables, but with people who can decide for themselves how they want to work.